KirillAI/cvat/cvat/apps/documentation/faq.md

 You can upload annotation for a multi-job task from the Dasboard view or the Task view.
 Uploading of annotation from the Annotation view only affects the current job.

+## How to choose the file upload mode

+If the total file size is small (less than 100MB), then choose the "from computer" mode, otherwise - choose the "file sharing" mode.
+The files must be packed in a zip archive.